louis-young/markdown-blog/posts/patterns-to-destructure-props-in-react-components.md

 ### Directly accessing props

-One of the most common ways to access props in React is to directly access them through the `props` object.
-Personally, I don't use this approach as for most applications I prefer the first example.
+If you don't like any of the above, then consider not destructuring.
+One of the most common ways to access props in React is to access them directly.

 Here's an example of accessing props directly: